-Passwords can be your first line of defense against someone stealing your personal information (phone data, banking information, email, medical records) so it’s important to make a good one.
+Passwords can be your first line of defense against stolen personal information (phone data, banking information, email, medical records) so it’s important to create one that is strong.

-For a good password, you’re going to want to make one that would be difficult to guess or break.
-Longer passwords are better than short ones and you should use a variety of letters (capitalized and lower case), numbers and symbols.
+For a strong password, you’re going to want to make one that would be difficult to guess or break.
+Long passwords are best, and you should use a variety of letters (capitalized and lowercase), numbers and symbols.

-It’s not a good idea to make your passwords out of things like
+It’s not a good idea to create your passwords from